bharitwal/WWCode-London/README.md

 The Women Who Code London community succesfully runs multiple programs to support our members in their tech journey.
 Please refer to the current list of programs in our [community guide](community.md).

+### Special Interest Groups

+If you are interested in a particular area of tech, get in touch with our special interest groups, where you will meet like-minded professionals to access insights and expertise.
+Please refer to the details in our [community guide](community.md).

-### Volunteering
+### Other Volunteering Opporuities

 We are always looking for new volunteers.
 If you are interested in volunteering for the community, please refer to the available opportunities in the [community guide](community.md).

-### Special Interest Groups

-If you are interested in a particular area of tech, get in touch with our sspecial interest groups, where you will meet like-minded professionals to access insights and expertise.
-Please refer to the details in our [community guide](community.md).

 ## Credits